Improve Your Book For Publication

 |Word Count||$ US||£ UK||E Euro||$ AUD|

-We aim to return your edited manuscript within 28 working days.
+We will return your manuscript within 28 working days.

 However, it all depends on your editor.
 We pick the best editor for each job and their workload will dictate the turnaround time.
+Sometimes we are able to return the manuscript sooner.
 What we will do is provide you with a target delivery date.